samierouf/multinational-retail-data-centralisation68/README.md

 ```

 ## Usage
-To run this code or to recreate something similare you will need the all of the prerequisites.
-Once you have evrything dowlonaded/installed you can createn an environment and local reposity and clone the repo.
-Once the repo has been installed you can run the main.py file which will automatically extract clean and upload the data from the variuos sorces and upload to the sales_data databse you created on your localhost.
+To run this code or recreate something similar, install the prerequisites.
+Once everything is downloaded/installed, create an environment, a local repository, and clone the repo.
+Run the main.py file to automatically extract, clean, and upload data from various sources to the sales_data database on your localhost.

 ## Project format
 -'database_utils.py'